 wrong place?
 Have they not looked high enough?
 Long enough or hard

 enough?
-Or, have they not recognized it when they did cast their eyes on
+Or, have they not recognized it when they did cast their mind's eye on it?

 The Path to the Truth

-analogy, but it is as apt today as it has always been.
-No two people
+but it is as apt today as it has always been.
+No two people start on their

-start on their course from exactly the same point, nor do they ever take
+course from exactly the same point, nor do they ever take exactly the same

 Path or pathway generally implies a well worn, easily discernable

-course to follow, but that is NOT the case spiritually.
-Rather, a better
+course to follow, but that is NOT the case spiritually for us.
+Rather, a

-characterization is that we all have to fight and chop our way out of a jungle
+better characterization is that we all have to fight and chop our way out of

-tangle while concentrating on seeing the "road not taken" or the path not
+a jungle tangle while concentrating on seeing the "road not taken" or the

 Causes of Conviction of Knowledge and Belief